WideSu/JavaEEWeb/README.md

 **KindEditor main features:**

-- Fast: small size, fast loading speed
+- Fast: small in size and fast to load
-- Open source: open source, high level, high quality
+- Open source
-- Bottom layer: built-in custom DOM class library, precise operation of DOM extension: plug-in-based design, all functions are plug-ins, and functions can be increased or decreased according to needs Style: It is very easy to modify the editor style, just modify one CSS file Compatible: Support most major browsers, such as IE, Firefox, Safari, Chrome, Opera
+- Easy to customize: built-in custom DOM class library, precise operation of DOM
+- Scalable: plug-in-based design, all functions are plug-ins, and functions can be increased or decreased according to needs
+- Style: It is very easy to modify the editor style, just modify one CSS file
+- Compatible : Support most major browsers, such as IE, Firefox, Safari, Chrome, Opera